risingwavelabs/risingwave-docs-legacy/docs/key-concepts.md

 Object storage, or object-based storage, is a technology that stores data in a hierarchy-free manner.
 Data in object storage exists as discrete units (objects) at the same level in a storage pool.
 Each object has a unique, identifying name that an application uses to retrieve it.
 The benefits of using object storage include massive scalability and cost efficiency.

-### OLAP

-OLAP (for online analytical processing) is software technology you can use to perform multidimensional analysis at high speeds on large volumes of data from a data warehouse or some other unified, centralized data store.

 ### Protobuf